-Energy usage; Getting the most out of the batteries is paramount.
+Energy usage; Getting the most out of the batteries is crucial.
 Plot the discharge curves for your batteries when supplying the current that your vehicle actually takes.
 Then figure out how you can get that amount of energy to last to the end of the event.
 Options are a] set your maximum speed appropriately. b] have a monitoring system that lets you monitor your energy use and adjust your speed accordingly.
-Test each battery, and use the best for the races and the others for practise.
+Number and test each battery, use the best for the races and the others for practise.
 The Greenpower batteries are nominally rated at 36Ah at a 20 hr rate, this will be reduced to something below 30Ah for the 90 minutes of a Greenpower race which means that using more than 20A will likely drain the batteries before the end.

 Cooling the motor will help keep it’s efficiency up.
 Additional heatsinks / fins will help, as will ducting some airflow onto it.
 PC cooling fans have been used but they take power that could be used for going forwards.
 Some contestants have powered fans from a PP9 battery.

 Most of the heat from a motor is generated in the windings on the armature, the shortest thermal path for this heat to escape along is the motor shaft itself.
-Fitting a fan blade to the shaft is a common ploy but beware that a high blade pitch fan rotating at 1700 rpm will use a lot of energy in shifting the air.
+Fitting a cooler to the shaft is a common ploy but be aware that a high blade pitch fan rotating at 1700 rpm will use a lot of energy in shifting the air.
 Keep the pitch low and paint it black.

-As a comparison, the motor has a resistance of 198 milliOhms – that’s when cold, copper resistance increases as the motor heats up.
-The MOSFETS used in our Porter 5 have a resistance of a mere 4.8 milliOhms, some 40 times less than the motor, so negligible by comparison.
-But they too, increase their resistance as they heat up, so pay some attention to keeping the controller cool.
+The standard Greenpower motor has a resistance of 198 milliOhms when cold.
+The mosfets used in our Porter 5 have a resistance of a mere 9.2 milliohms, some 20 times less than the motor, so is negligible by comparison.
+The mosfets in the Porter 10XXX are 0.8 milliohms.

 Current limiting; We are sometimes asked about limiting the current to maximise battery life.
 Which current do you wish to limit – current drawn from the battery or current delivered to the motor?
 Since all the power drawn from the battery is delivered to the motor, motor current is not the same as battery current except at full speed.
 Full current can be delivered to the motor at low speeds, without drawing high battery current!
 So limiting battery current has no point.
 When using a speed controller you simply do not get the initial high surge battery current that happens without a controller.
 The motor will only draw the current it needs, depending on the mechanical load.
 Limiting the motor current may mean it cannot draw the current it needs for the acceleration or whatever mechanical load it has at that point.
 So there is no point in a motor current limit either.